saucecode/discord-acid-bot/README.md

 Everything is functional.
 Improvements are needed on the math-quiz commands and the markov bot imitation fails to produce interesting output.

 TTS feature is supplied using Google Translate's TTS API (Note: Official Discord Bot API does not let bots listen to the chat).

+`\tell` will keep a message for a person, and send it next time that person sends a message on a channel.
+The messages are stored in `tells.json`.

 ### Additional features/notes